ORGULLO LATINO

 Latino USA is perhaps one of the most important podcasts with a focus on Latino news in the US.
 It was founded in 1992 and has been hosted by Pulitzer Prize-winning Mexican American journalist Maria Hinojosa ever since.

-It was first produced by NPR – making Maria the first Latina to work in the media organization – and is currently produced by Futuro Media, an independent multimedia journalism organization founded by Maria in 2010.
+It was first produced by NPR – making Hinojosa the first Latina to work in the media organization – and is currently produced by Futuro Media, an independent multimedia journalism organization founded by Hinojosa herself in 2010.

 "I think they are the best when it comes to identifying stories that relate to Latinos in the US," Isabella says.
 "They understand how to cover those stories well and how the news impacts those communities specifically."